Listed below are links (in green) for podiatric physicians

 Course completions submitted to CE Broker are used to determine that licensees have met their continuing education requirements at the end of the effective license renewal period.
 CE Broker offers a number of benefits, including the ability to check the status of your CE requirements anytime, day or night, as well as the ability to search for courses that match your outstanding CE needs.

 The CDC website provides credible, reliable information on a variety of health and safety issues for healthcare providers as well as the general public.

-This web page contains information about the nine Colleges of Podiatric Medicine located in the United States.
+This web page contains information about the eleven Colleges of Podiatric Medicine located in the United States.

 ConsumerSafety.org is a self-funded organization driven to provide consumers with unbiased, advertising-free safety and recall information.

 The Florida Department of Health (DOH) provides the "Take Control of Controlled Substances" website to provide information about the Florida Controlled Substances Bill (HB 21 - Controlled Substances) that went into effect on July 1, 2018.
 This website covers a variety of topics and there is a link available on the home page (scroll down, click on the "Podiatric Medicine" tab) that explains how HB 21 affects Florida Podiatric Physicians.

 The Council on Podiatric Medical Education is an autonomous accrediting agency for podiatric medical education items.
 CPME currently recognizes two certifying boards: the American Board of Podiatric Medicine (ABPM) and the American Board of Foot and Ankle Surgery (ABFAS).

 Dementia Care Central is a resource center for dementia caregivers as well as the general public.
 This website features a carefully crafted, senior-friendly interface; thorough content about all of the major forms of dementia; practical, hands-on caregiving information, including videos; and interactive features to assist users in different stages of caregiving.